 To be eligible for institutional waivers, students must be U.S. citizens or resident aliens.
-For more information regarding scholarships to GSCC, students should call 256.549.8203 or consult the Scholarship Listing for information about individual requirements and/or restrictions of scholarships offered.
+For more information regarding scholarships to GSCC, students should call 256-549-8203 or consult the Scholarship Listing for information about individual requirements and/or restrictions of scholarships offered.
 Scholarship offers are awarded on a competitive basis and are contingent upon the applicant meeting admissions requirements and are based on available funding.
+Students need to apply for scholarships at by clicking here.

-Students may contact the Advising & Retention Center at 256.549.8271 for information on available transfer scholarships.
+Students may contact the Advising & Retention Center at 256-549-8271 for more information on transfer scholarships.